 Your refrigerator has two front adjustable wheels.
 See graphic 1.

 These are used to level the refrigerator under uneven floor conditions or want the doors to close more easily.
 Please follow the instructions below:

-- Place the refrigerator into its final location in the kitchen and open both doors. - 2.
+- 1. Use a Bubble level to check levelness of floor where the rear side of the refrigerator will rest.
+If the refrigerator is not leveled, adjust or add the shim on flooring to create a leveled floor for the rear side wheels.
+A leveled rear side prevents the refrigerator cabinet from forming a twist. - 2.
+Place the refrigerator into its final location in the kitchen and open both doors. - 3.
 Fully open both doors.
-See graphic 1. - 3.
+See graphic 1. - 4.
 If your model has water dispensing in the door, please open the water filter door by pulling it toward you.
 See graphic 2.
-It is not necessary to remove the water filter itself. - 4.
+It is not necessary to remove the water filter itself. - 5.
 Pull the base grille toward you from the sides and then from the center until it dislodges.
-See graphic 2. - 5.
+See graphic 2. - 6.
 To remove the base grille, twist and pull the right side until this side passes underneath the refrigerator door.
 See graphic 3.
-Then pull the left side of the base grille for complete removal. - 6.
+Then pull the left side of the base grille for complete removal.

+- 7. Raise the wheels while one person pushes on the refrigerator to lift from front side.
+Use the bubble level on top of the refrigerator or on its side to level the refrigerator.
+Check bubble level and at the same time observe the gaps and squareness to the adjacent cabinets, furniture or trim.
+If adjacent furnishings are not level, it may not be possible to achieve even gaps when product is level.
+Continue adjusting until all four corners are steady without rock. - 8.
 Use a 3/8" nut driver to turn the leveling screws located in both sides of the refrigerator.
 See graphic 10.
-Depending on uneven floor conditions, you must turn one or both screws to the right or left several times to raise or lower the refrigerator.
-Until the refrigerator is steady, use a bubble level if necessary.

-- 7. Close both doors and check that they close as easily as you like.
-If not, turn both screws to the right to raise the refrigerator by tiling it more to the back until the doors close as easily as you like. - 8.
-Check and make sure to the technician sheet is placed in the base grille cavity before assembling this into the cabinet. - 9.
-Reinstall the base grille into the cabinet, introducing the left side first and then the right side of the base grille.
+Depending on uneven floor conditions, you must turn one or both screws to the right or left several times to raise or lower the refrigerator. - 9.
+Close both doors and check that they close as easily as you like.
+If not, turn both screws to the right to raise the refrigerator by tiling it more to the back until the doors close as easily as you like. - 10.
+Check and make sure to the technician sheet is placed in the base grille cavity before assembling this into the cabinet. - Reinstall the base grille into the cabinet, introducing the left side first and then the right side of the base grille.
 See graphic 3.
-You may accommodate the water dispenser tubing and wiring into base grille cavity below the left bottom hinge. - Attach the base grille pushing into the cabinet clips.
+You may accommodate the water dispenser tubing and wiring into base grille cavity below the left bottom hinge. - 12.
+Attach the base grille pushing into the cabinet clips.
 See graphic 2.